-An employee whose employment is to be terminated in accordance with this clause may terminate their employment during the period of notice and if this occurs, the employee will be entitled to the provisions of this clause as if the employee remains with the employer until expiry of such notice.
+An employee whose employment is to be terminated in accordance with clause 41 may terminate their employment during the period of notice and if this occurs, the employee will be entitled to the provisions of clause 41 as if the employee remains with the employer until expiry of such notice.
 Provided that in such circumstances, the employee will not be entitled to payment instead of notice.

-39.7 Transfer of business
+41.7 Transfer of business

-- (a) Where a business is, before or after the date of this award, transferred from an employer (in this subclause called the old employer) to another employer (in this subclause called the new employer) and an employee who at the time of such transfer was an employee of the old employer in that business becomes an employee of the new employer: - (i) the continuity of the employment of the employee will be deemed not to have been broken by reason of such transfer, and - (ii) the period of employment which the employee has had with the old employer or any prior old employer will be deemed to be service of the employee with the new employer, for the purpose of redundancy pay entitlements under this clause.
+- (a) Where a business is, before or after the date of this award, transferred from an employer (in clause 41.7(a) called the old employer) to another employer (in clause 41.7(a) called the new employer) and an employee who at the time of such transfer was an employee of the old employer in that business becomes an employee of the new employer: - (i) the continuity of the employment of the employee will be deemed not to have been broken by reason of such transfer, and - (ii) the period of employment which the employee has had with the old employer or any prior old employer will be deemed to be service of the employee with the new employer, for the purpose of redundancy pay entitlements under clause 41.

-(b) In this subclause, business includes trade, process, business or occupation and includes part of any such business and transfer includes transfer, conveyance, assignment or succession whether by agreement or by operation of law.
+(b) In clause 41.7, business includes trade, process, business or occupation and includes part of any such business and transfer includes transfer, conveyance, assignment or succession whether by agreement or by operation of law.
 Transferred has a corresponding meaning.